Lessnullvoid/audio_segmentation/README.md

 - **Clustering**: Reduce redundant segments by clustering and selecting the most unique ones.
 - **Visualization**: Display audio waveforms and feature overlays for analysis.
 - **GUI**: Intuitive PyQt5 interface for user interaction.
+- **Batch Processing**: Process multiple audio files simultaneously for efficiency.
+- **Customizable Parameters**: Fine-tune detection and segmentation parameters to suit different audio types.

+## Use Recommendation

+This tool is ideal for audio engineers, music producers, and researchers who need to analyze and process large audio datasets.
+It is particularly useful for tasks such as:

+- Preparing audio samples for machine learning models.
+- Analyzing musical compositions for feature extraction.
+- Automating the segmentation of long audio recordings for easier editing and manipulation.
+- Reducing manual effort in identifying and clustering similar audio segments.

 ## Prerequisites